Homebush Homestead: 2010 Canterbury earthquake

 On 4 September 2010, the original brick homestead was left badly damaged, with the second storey partially collapsing.
 The occupants, Jim and Rev. Louise Deans who were in the second storey at the time of the earthquake, were able to escape without injury.
 In November 2010, the homestead was demolished.
+A new house designed by Ian Athfield was completed in 2014 and incorporates elements from the old house such as the kauri staircase.

 Tourism

 Film

 Homebush's forests (located in the homestead gardens) were used as a filming location for the 2005 Narnia film, The Lion, The Witch and the Wardrobe.

 Gardens

 The eight-acre garden was first planted out in the early 1850s and has been developed by the Deans family over the last 172 years.
 Trees were planted very early and provide a frame for the sweeping lawns, some of which have registered in the local ordinances and are recorded in books of nationally and internationally significant trees.

 The avenue of Atlantic cedars up the driveway were planted in 1913.

 In the 1920s and 30s, James Deans planted over a thousand different species of rhododendrons under the trees in the style of Bodnant in Northern Wales.

 The circular orchard is an interesting and rare feature of the garden.
 It was planted out in holly in the early 1850s as a sheltered vegetable garden and tree nursery.
 Now it houses old roses and different varieties of fruit trees and bushes.